- Windmill 1 - the most often seen. Round headed door. H&H 1.

 one with 1819 hall marked lid and two unmarked tankards.
 Not in H&H.

-- Windmill 6 - seen on one marked jug, at least 5 unmarked jugs and
+- Windmill 6 - seen on two marked jugs, at least 5 unmarked jugs and one

 - Windmill 7 - this is presumably the windmill described by J.E.
 Anderson